Originally posted April 2015. Edited, updated, and expanded.

 I just don’t understand how you could just decide you don’t believe any longer.
 I as you know am a Christian and I could never or would never lose my faith in God, but if I did I would like to think that it would be some type of horrible thing that happened to me to cause me to lose my faith in God.
 I am not judging you I am just curious as to what happened to cause you to question and then lose your faith.
 You were such a good preacher, I learned so much from you I just don’t understand what happened.
 Please help me to understand.

 I am quite sympathetic to those who once called me pastor/preacher.
 I know my deconversion causes them great pain as they attempt to reconcile the man of God they once knew with the atheist I am today.
 In some cases, the pain and cognitive dissonance is so great that they can’t bear to write or talk to me.
-One former pastor friend, Bill Beard, told me that I should keep my deconversion story to myself lest I cause others to lose their faith.
+One former pastor friend, the late Bill Beard, told me that I should keep my deconversion story to myself lest I cause others to lose their faith.
 (Please read Dear Friend.)

 The email writer asks if some horrible thing happened to cause me to lose my faith.
-The short answer is no. Seven years removed from deconverting and eleven years since I preached my last sermon, I can now see that there were many factors that led me to where I am today.
+The short answer is no. Eleven years removed from deconverting and fourteen years since I preached my last sermon, I can now see that there were many factors that led me to where I am today.
 As with all life-changing decisions, the reasons are many.
-I could point to my disenchantment over the deadness, shallowness, and the emptiness of Evangelicalism, I could point to my loss of health and the poverty wages I earned pastoring churches.
+I could point to my disenchantment over the deadness, shallowness, and the emptiness of Evangelicalism; I could point to my loss of health and the poverty wages I earned pastoring churches.
 I could point to how fellow pastors and parishioners treated me when I left the ministry and later began to question my faith.
 (Please read Dear Family, Friends, and Former Parishioners.)
 I could point to my knowledge of lying, cheating, adulterous pastors.
 I could point to my anger towards those who readily abandoned me when I had doubts about the veracity of Christianity.
 I could point to the 100+ churches we visited as we desperately tried to find a church that took seriously the teaching of Jesus.
 (Please read But Our Church is Different.)
-I could point to the viciousness of professing Christians, people like my grandparents who put on a good front but were judgmental and hateful towards my family and me.
+I could point to the viciousness of professing Christians, people like my grandparents, who put on a good front but were judgmental and hateful towards my family and me.
 (Please read Dear Ann.)
-I could point to my bitter experience with Pat Horner and Community Baptist Church, Elmendorf, Texas.
+I could point to my bitter experience with Pat Horner and Community Baptist Church in Elmendorf, Texas.
 (Please read I Am a Publican and a Heathen.)
 All of these things played a part in my deconversion, but the sum of them would not have been enough to cause me to walk away from Christianity.

-Last year, I wrote a post titled Why I Stopped Believing.
+Several years ago, I wrote a post titled Why I Stopped Believing.
 I think an excerpt from this post will prove helpful in answering the question of why I no longer believe:

-Freed from the ministry, my wife and I spent five years visiting over a hundred Christian churches.
+Freed from the ministry, my wife and I spent several years visiting over a hundred Christian churches.
 We were desperately looking for a Christianity that mattered, a Christianity that took seriously the teachings of Jesus.
-During this five year period, I read countless books written by authors from a broad spectrum of Christendom.
+During this time period, I read countless books written by authors from a broad spectrum of Christendom.
 I read books by authors such as Thomas Merton, Robert Farrar Capon, Henri Nouwen, Wendell Berry, Brian McLaren, Rob Bell, John Shelby Spong, Soren Kierkegaard, and NT Wright.
 These authors challenged my Evangelical understanding of Christianity and its teachings.

 I tried for a time to convince myself that I could find some sort of Christianity that would work for me.
 Polly and I visited numerous liberal or progressive Christian churches, but I found that these expressions of faith would not do for me.
 My faith was gone.
 Later, Polly would come to the same conclusion.

 I turned to the internet to find help.
 I came upon sites like exchristian.net and Debunking Christianity.
 I found these sites to be quite helpful as I tried to make sense of what was going on in my life.
-I began reading the books of authors like John Loftus, Hector Avalos, Robert M. Price, Daniel Dennett, Christopher Hitchens, Sam Harris, Jerry Coyne and Richard Dawkins.
+I began reading the books of authors such as John Loftus, Hector Avalos, Robert M. Price, Daniel Dennett, Christopher Hitchens, Sam Harris, Jerry Coyne and Richard Dawkins.

-The hardest decision I ever made in my life was that day in late November of 2008 when I finally admitted to myself, I am no longer a Christian, I no longer believe in the Christian God, I no longer believe the Bible is the Word of God.
+The hardest decision I ever made in my life was that day in late November of 2008, when I finally admitted to myself, I am no longer a Christian, I no longer believe in the Christian God, I no longer believe the Bible is the Word of God.
 At that moment, everything I had spent my life believing and doing was gone.
 In a sense, I had an atheist version of a born-again experience.
-For the past six years, I have continued to read, study, and write.
+For the past eleven years, I have continued to read, study, and write.
 I am still very much a work in progress.
 My understanding of religion and its cultural and sociological implications continues to grow.
 Now that I am unshackled from the constraints of religion, I am free to wander the path of life wherever it may lead.
 Now that I am free to read what I want, I have focused my attention on history and science.
 While I continue to read books that are of a religious or atheist nature, I spend less and less time reading these.
 I still read every new book Bart Ehrman publishes, along with various Christian/atheist/humanist blogs and publications, and this is enough to keep me up to date with American Christianity and American atheism/humanism.

 For a longer treatment of my path from Evangelicalism to atheism, please read the series From Evangelicalism to Atheism.